 Send us your manuscript detailing your original scientific research or one describing a state, regional or local public health department project or program of interest, following the guidelines below.

 Format: Manuscripts should be double-spaced, have at least 1" margins, use 12 point font, with all pages numbered.
 All manuscripts and accompanying materials must be submitted in electronic format.
 Files may be submitted in the following formats: Microsoft Word, Excel and Powerpoint.
 Figures and photographs may be submitted as JPEG, or TIF files.
-All materials must be in black and white (gray tones if needed).

-Title: must reflect the main point of the article, and should be brief.
+Title: Must reflect the main point of the article, and should be brief.

 Authors & Affiliations: Names and affiliations of all authors.
 Please provide name, degree/credentials, title, place of employment, mailing and email address for the corresponding author .